BreakaClub/godot-sqlite-kysely/README.md

 export type GodotSQLiteKyselyConfig =
   | (GodotSQLiteKyselyConnectionConfig & {
       connection?: never;

+      /**
+       * By default, when posting a message (i.e., queries) to the worker thread, parameters are deep/recursively duplicated by GodotJS.
+       * Since Godot uses a copy-on-write model this is reasonably fast since "duplicating" a PackedArrayBuffer, does not copy the
+       * underlying buffer.
+However, if you're doing bulk inserts, for example, the recursive duplication may cause unwanted overhead.
+       *
+       * Enabling transferQueries skips the copying, instead references are shared.
+This is mostly only useful in niche circumstances where
+       * you're able to provide your query parameters as a GArray that you received from native code.
+       */
+      transferQueries?: boolean;

       /** Execute SQLite queries on another thread (a GodotJS JSWorker).
-Query results are transferred from the worker back to the parent
+Query results are posted from the worker back to the parent
        * JavaScript environment.
 This introduces some overhead per query, but may be preferable to blocking the main thread whilst SQLite
        * performs queries.
        *
        * The string specified must refer to a module name.
 For example, if your worker script exists at res://src/database/worker.ts then you
        * should provide the string 'src/database/worker'.
        *
        * The worker module itself must call initializeWorker().
        *
        * Default: undefined
        */
       workerModule?: string;
     })
   | {
       /** Existing godot-sqlite client/connection.
 The connection must be open.
        */
       connection: SQLite;
     };
 ```

 ## License